COS301-SE-2024/Dispute-Resolution-Engine/docs/TechnologyRequirements.md

 ## Markdown

-Markdown plays a pivotal role in our documentation strategy for the dispute resolution platform, seamlessly integrating with GitHub for easy collaboration and version control.
-With its simple syntax and versatile formatting options, Markdown enables developers to create clear, concise, and visually appealing documentation for various components and features of the platform.
-This contributes to quality attributes like maintainability and usability by providing a structured and accessible resource for developers and users alike.
-Leveraging Markdown, we can efficiently communicate project requirements, guidelines, and updates, fostering a transparent and well-documented development process.
+Markdown emerges as the cornerstone of our documentation strategy for the dispute resolution platform, outshining other formats with its unparalleled simplicity and versatility.
+Integrated seamlessly with GitHub, Markdown facilitates effortless collaboration and version control, aligning perfectly with the platform's Quality Attributes of Maintainability and Usability.
+Unlike traditional documentation formats, Markdown offers a lightweight syntax that empowers developers to create clear, concise, and visually appealing documentation.
+This clarity and accessibility enhance the platform's Usability Quality Attribute, providing developers and users with a structured and easily navigable resource.
+Moreover, Markdown's flexibility enables us to efficiently communicate project requirements, guidelines, and updates, fostering transparency and facilitating a well-documented development process.
+By leveraging Markdown, we not only prioritize Maintainability and Usability but also streamline the documentation workflow, contributing to the platform's Quality Attributes of Reliability and Scalability.
+In essence, Markdown emerges as the superior choice for our documentation needs, elevating the development process and enhancing the overall quality of the dispute resolution platform.

 ## GitGuardian